terraform-ibm-modules/terraform-ibm-scc-workload-protection-da/solutions/instances/README.md

 # Security and Compliance Center instances solution

-This solution supports the following:
+This solution supports provisioning and configuring the following infrastructure:

-- Creating a new resource group, or taking in an existing one.
+- A resource group, if one is not passed in.
-- Provisioning and configuring of a Security and Compliance Center instance.
+- A Security and Compliance Center instance.
-- Provisioning of a COS instance and KMS encrypted bucket which is required to store Security and Compliance Center data.
+- A Security and Compliance Center Workload Protection instance.
-- Provisioning and configuring of a Security and Compliance Center Workload Protection instance.
+- An IBM Cloud Object Storage instance and KMS-encrypted bucket, which is required to store Security and Compliance Center data.
-- Create SCC profile attachments configured to the SCC instance provisioned in this module.
+- Security and Compliance Center profile attachments configured for the instance created by this module.

-**NB:** This solution is not intended to be called by one or more other modules since it contains a provider configurations, meaning it is not compatible with the `for_each`, `count`, and `depends_on` arguments.
-For more information see [Providers Within Modules](https://developer.hashicorp.com/terraform/language/modules/develop/providers)
+:exclamation: **Important:** This solution is not intended to be called by other modules because it contains a provider configuration and is not compatible with the `for_each`, `count`, and `depends_on` arguments.
+For more information, see [Providers Within Modules](https://developer.hashicorp.com/terraform/language/modules/develop/providers).

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->